Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 ### Existing Features

-* Vizualization of the dataset with different types of graphics including pie charts, bar charts and a bubble chart.
+* Vizualization of the dataset with different types of graphics including pie charts, bar charts, data table, and a bubble chart.
 * Applying filters by clicking on the graphics.
 * Mouse hover to get more informations of particular records of the dataset.
 * Navigation to different parts of the web page.